LearnersGuild/partners/Employment-Policies/Salary-and-Equity-Compensation.md

 Choosing to apply this rubric to everyone has the following advantages:

+* Removes information asymmetry
 * No more dreaded performance reviews
 * Feedback becomes about doing our work better, not evaluating our market worth
-* Removes information asymmetry
-* Encourages partners to periodically interview with other companies
+* Encourages partners to periodically interview with other companies and re-choose Learners Guild

 ## Market Bias